rclone/rclone/docs/content/flags.md

-      --s3-no-check-bucket                           If set, don't attempt to check the bucket exists or create it --s3-no-head                                   If set, don't HEAD uploaded objects to check integrity --s3-no-head-object                            If set, do not do HEAD before GET when getting objects --s3-profile string                            Profile to use in the shared credentials file --s3-provider string                           Choose your S3 provider
+      --s3-no-check-bucket                           If set, don't attempt to check the bucket exists or create it --s3-no-head                                   If set, don't HEAD uploaded objects to check integrity --s3-no-head-object                            If set, do not do HEAD before GET when getting objects --s3-no-system-metadata                        Suppress setting and reading of system metadata --s3-profile string                            Profile to use in the shared credentials file --s3-provider string                           Choose your S3 provider
       --s3-region string                             Region to connect to